-- 1/2 cup unsalted butter room temperature
+- 1/2 cup butter room temperature

-- 1 1/2 cups sugar
+- 1 1/2 cups granulated sugar

-- 2 egg whites
+- 2 large egg whites

-- 1 egg
+- 1 large egg

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-Preheat oven to 375 F.
+- Preheat oven to 375 F.

-In a small bowl, whisk together flour, cocoa powder, baking powder, and salt.
+- In a small bowl, whisk together flour, cocoa powder, baking powder, and salt.

-Mix in dry ingredients until just combined.
+- Mix in dry ingredients until just combined.

-Scoop tablespoon-sized balls of dough, three inches apart from one another, onto cookie sheets lined with parchment paper or silicone mats.
+- Scoop tablespoon-sized balls of dough, three inches apart from one another, onto cookie sheets lined with parchment paper or silicone mats.
 Press dough balls down slightly with your thumb to flatten the tops.

-Press the remaining 2 ounces of chocolate pieces into the tops of the cookies so that there will be some chocolate visible at the top of each cookie after the bake.
+- Press the remaining 2 ounces of chocolate pieces into the tops of the cookies so that there will be some chocolate visible at the top of each cookie after the bake.

-Serve warm or, once cooled, store in a loosely-covered container for up to four days.
+- Serve warm or, once cooled, store in a loosely-covered container for up to four days.